j-hui/fidget.nvim/doc/fidget.md

       end,
   },
   debug = {
-    enable = false,           -- whether to enable logging, for debugging },
+    logging = false,          -- whether to enable logging, for debugging },
 }
 ```